HoangMac/coffeeshop/README.md

 - **Micro-service** :
   - Customer Service : Registration and authentication for customers
   - Order Service : Handle order requests from customer
-  - Shop service : Handle actions from shop owners
+  - Shop service : Store menu, pricing and item counts; Handle actions from shop owners; Manage queues
   - Notification service : send notification to customers and shop owners
   - Payment service : integrate with third-parties like payment gateway
 - **Event-driven** : allow components do asynchronous communication with each other,